Landlords and the Rental Assistance Program

 Do you currently rent or interested in renting to a Section 8 Participant?
 The following information is intended for the use of both existing and new housing owners considering renting to Section 8 renters.
 Thank you for your interest in the Rental Assistance Program.

 Renting to Section 8 Tenants Information

-The Section 8 Housing Choice Voucher Program is federal program is funded by the Department of Housing and Urban Development and (HUD) and provides the Housing Authority with vouchers to assist families, elderly and single disabled people with monthly rental payments.
+The Section 8 Housing Choice Voucher Program is a federal program funded by the Department of Housing and Urban Development (HUD) and provides the Housing Authority with vouchers to assist families, elderly and single disabled people with monthly rental payments.

 Eligible participants lease a privately owned apartment that meets certain rental guidelines and passes a housing inspection.
 The participant typically pays 30% of their adjusted gross monthly income towards the agreed upon rent.
-The authority mails the voucher value to the owner on or about the first of each month.
+The authority issues Housing Assistance Payments (HAP) to the owner on or about the first of each month.
 The apartment may be located in a single family, a multi-family house or duplex.
 It can also be an apartment or condo complex.

 An eligible family may choose an apartment in any community in MA and the authority will manage the voucher assistance even if it is located outside of the Town of Fitchburg or Leominster.
-After a participant is on the program for one year, it may be permissible to move out of state with assistance.
+It may be permissible to move out of state with assistance.